QuantumFusion-network/spec/docs/ADR/0009-contract-return-value.md

 ## Context

-A PolkaVM program is expected to return a numeric value, such as a `u64`, as shown below:
+A PolkaVM program is expected to return a numeric value, such as a `u64`, as shown below.

 ```rust
 extern "C" fn main() -> u64 {
 ```

-Currently, the smart contract's `main()` function follows this convention.
+The smart contracts' `main()` function must follow this convention and have the same signature.

-This return value is used as the execution result of the smart contract in `pallet-qf-polkavm` and is stored after each call.
+Currently, in the QF Network Smart Contracts platform, the return value is used as the computation result handler from the smart contract to the `pallet-qf-polkavm` runtime module.
+And it is stored on-chain after each call.

 ```rust
 let result: u64 = instance.call_typed_and_get_result::<u64, ()>(&mut state, "main", ());